 - Design showroom protocols and procedures

 Our faculty are high-profile interior designers and architects who design award-winning cultural, civic, corporate, and residential projects around the world.
 They’re also full-time academics who emphasize experimental research, hands-on learning, and lab-based projects that connect students to diverse models of practice.
 Our CCA interior design community boasts many Interior Design Hall of Fame inductees.

 Chair Amy Campos is an interdisciplinary designer whose work spans multiple scales and platforms, including inhabited urban and architectural spaces, object and furniture design, and critical writing.
-Her San Francisco–based architecture and design practice, creates designs and custom full-scale installations and fabrication for retail shops and facilities, shared workspaces, startups, and residences, among other projects all over the world.
+Her Bay Area–based architecture and design practice, creates designs and custom full-scale installations and fabrication for retail shops and facilities, shared workspaces, startups, and residences, among other projects all over the world

 Create inspired interior environments